wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 This action fires after the submit button is displayed.
 It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

+`rwmb_frontend_before_delete`

+This action fires before the post is deleted.
+It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

+`rwmb_frontend_after_delete`

+This action fires after the post is deleted.
+It accepts 2 parameters:

+- `$config` - the form configuration, taken from the shortcode attributes.
+- `$post_id` - the deleted post ID

 ### Form filters

 `rwmb_frontend_validate`